geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 The **Help** button is a gateway to many resources, including links to:

+ - the <a href="https://developers.google.com/earth-engine/" target="_blank">**Developers Guide**</a>
- - the [**Developers Guide**](https://developers.google.com/earth-engine/) for official GEE tutorials, reference and guides.
+for official GEE tutorials, reference and guides.
 This is the first place I go when I need to look up how to write some code.

  - the **Help Forum** where you can post questions and get answers.
 If I can't find a guide for my specific question on the GEE Guides, I then go search for key words from my problem/question on the forum.
 Since people share links to their codes, you can often find great examples of solutions here.

- - [Existing tutorials](https://developers.google.com/earth-engine/tutorials) and the [Earth Engine for Higher Education resources](https://developers.google.com/earth-engine/edu) written by the GEE team and others (even some in Japanese!)
+ -  <a href="https://developers.google.com/earth-engine/tutorials" target="_blank">Existing tutorials</a> and the <a href="https://developers.google.com/earth-engine/edu" target="_blank">Earth Engine for Higher Education resources</a> written by the GEE team and others (even some in Japanese!)

  - A list of keyboard shortcuts